PrairieLearn/PrairieLearn/docs/installingNative.md

 node server
 ```

 This should end with `PrairieLearn server ready` and will remain running in the foreground, so this terminal can't be used for anything else.
-Stopping or restarting the server can be done with `Ctrl-C`.
+To stop the server use `Ctrl-C`, and to restart it repeat the `node server` command above.

-- In a web-browswer go to [http://localhost:3000](http://localhost:3000)
+- In a web-browser go to [http://localhost:3000](http://localhost:3000).